ployground/ploy_fabric/README.rst

 1.0b3 - unreleased
 ------------------

+* When depending on Fabric, skip 1.8.3 which added a version pin on paramiko.
+  [fschulze]

 * Only add Fabric to install_requires if it can't be imported.
 That way we don't get problems if it's already installed as a system packages or in a virtualenv.